carriequackenbush/carriequackenbush.github.io/_posts/2025-06-01-break_my_stream.md

 This challenge had a server to connect to that was running this program.
 The only difference is that the flag variable was obviously not b"XXX" as it gave a much longer response.

-I worked with ChatGPT to get a python script, and it actually took much longer than it should have.
-I didn't want the script to connect to the server, so I asked for the script to allow me to just put in the flag string manually.
+I worked with ChatGPT to get a python script for this one.
+I didn't want the script to connect to the server, so I asked for the script to allow for a manually entered string.

-What follows is the script it gave me and the information I need to call it:
+What follows is the script it gave me and the information I needed to call it:

 ```python
 #!/usr/bin/env python3